dpak11/blockchain/README.md

 	![Post blockchain API example](git_images/blockchain.jpg)

-	Once we have Logged into the network successfuly and if we already have a copy of blockchain that was previously obtained from `GET /blockchain` API, we then send our JSON data containing blockchain into the network.
-The network will start validating every individual block from all blockchains obtained from different users, and then updates the main blockchain with latest blockchain.
+	Once we have Logged into the network successfuly and if we already have a copy of blockchain that was previously obtained from `GET /blockchain` API, we can send our JSON data containing the blockchain into the network.
+The network will start validating every individual block obtained from all users, and then updates the main blockchain with the latest one.